jerseycheese/BootHillGM/Docs/UserStories.md

   - Check that the format remains consistent after taking damage or healing
   - Test that the display handles edge cases (0 health, max health, etc.)

 ### Journal and Campaign Persistence

-- [x] As a player, I want to view my journal entries during a game session, so that I can keep track of important story events.
+- As a player, I want my game progress and journal entries to persist when I navigate away from the game session, so that I can resume my game where I left off.
   **Test Plan:**
-  - Implement a basic UI for viewing journal entries
-  - Verify that journal entries are displayed in chronological order
-  - Ensure that the journal UI is accessible during gameplay without disrupting the game flow **Status:** Implemented.
-Journal entries now include narrative summaries.

-- [x] As a player, I want to see narrative summaries of my actions in the journal, so that I can better recall and understand the story progression.
-  **Test Plan:**
-  - Verify that the AI service generates appropriate narrative summaries for different types of player actions
-  - Ensure that generated summaries are concise (1-2 sentences) and informative
-  - Check that narrative summaries are correctly added to journal entries
-  - Verify that the JournalViewer displays narrative summaries clearly **Status:** Implemented.
-AI-generated narrative summaries are now included in journal entries.

-- [ ] As a player, I want my game progress and journal entries to persist when I navigate away from the game session, so that I can resume my game where I left off.
-  **Test Plan:**
   - Start a game session and make several interactions
   - Navigate away from the game session and then return
   - Verify that the game state, including journal entries, is restored correctly **Status:** Partially implemented, needs testing.

 ### Combat System
-- [x] As a player, I want to engage in simple turn-based combat so that I can experience the dangers of the Old West.
-  **Test Plan:**
-  - Verify that combat initializes correctly with proper turn order
-  - Test that each combatant can perform actions on their turn
-  - Ensure combat resolves correctly (victory, defeat, or escape) **Status:** Implemented with Boot Hill combat mechanics and turn structure.
-  - Combat uses Boot Hill rules for hit calculations
-  - Includes automated opponent turns with 1-second delay
-  - Shows roll results and hit chances
-  - Maintains clear combat log messages

-- [x] As a player, I want my combat state to persist when I navigate away or refresh the page, so that I can resume battles where I left off.
-  **Test Plan:**
-  - Start a combat encounter and navigate away from the page
-  - Return to the game session
-  - Verify combat state is maintained
-  - Test with page refresh during combat
-  **Status:** Implemented.
-Combat state properly persists across navigation and page reloads.

-- [x] As a player, I want to use my character's skills and attributes in combat so that the fights feel personalized to my character.
-  **Test Plan:**
-  - Confirm that character skills and attributes affect combat calculations
-  - Test different character builds to ensure varied combat experiences
-  - Verify that skill/attribute improvements reflect in combat performance **Status:** Implemented.
-Combat system uses character attributes for hit chance calculations.

-- [x] As a player, I want to see the results of combat actions quickly so that fights maintain a fast pace.
-  **Test Plan:**
-  - Measure the time between player action and result display
-  - Ensure combat messages are clear and concise
-  - Verify that the UI updates promptly to reflect combat outcomes **Status:** Implemented.
-Combat actions resolve immediately with clear feedback.

-- [x] As a player, I want to see a scrollable combat log, so that I can review the entire combat history without it taking up too much screen space.
-  **Test Plan:**
-  - Verify that the combat log is scrollable
-  - Check that all combat actions are recorded in the log
-  - Ensure the log is readable and doesn't interfere with other UI elements **Status:** Implemented.
-Combat log is scrollable with max height constraint.

-- [ ] As a player, I want visual feedback during combat turns, so that I can better understand the flow of battle.
+- As a player, I want visual feedback during combat turns, so that I can better understand the flow of battle.
   **Test Plan:**
   - Implement visual indicators for current turn
   - Add animations or effects for combat actions